What’s this?

 This section of the website is used to display the aggregated and clustered vibe checks you submit each week.

 The LLM is entirely local, running just on my laptop.
 It doesn’t upload your data anywhere.
-The script uses about 3% of my laptop’s battery capacity.
+In terms of energy, running the script is roughly equivalent to running a microwave for a few seconds.1

-My original plan to make the clustered vibe checks available through a Google doc, but I couldn’t get the formatting right.
+My original plan was to make the clustered vibe checks available through a Google doc, but I couldn’t get the script to create a doc in landmark (wide) orientation.
 If you’re concerned about having your vibe check posted on the open web, talk with me.
 I’m still working on finding a better solution.

 The script is available here and embedded below.